ctrautma/RHEL_NIC_QUALIFICATION/README.md

   16. 'RPM_OVS' change to the current RPM name from

+  17. 'RPM_DPDK' change to location of DPDK standalone RPM

+  18. 'RPM_DPDK_TOOLS' change to location of DPDK standlone tools RPM

+  19. 'RPM_DRIVERCTL' change to location of driverctl RPM

 ```
     rpm -qa | grep openvswitch
 ```

 Make sure the settings in rh_nic_cert.sh are completed on both the server and client systems.

+In some cases it may be easier to just copy the file from one system to the other once all values have been added.

 Then you can execute rh_nic_cert.sh from both the server and client systems.
+They should be executed as close together as possible.
+The scripts will wait for the other side but may time out after some time.

 ```
     ./rh_nic_cert.sh